 On the next page, we can choose what we wish to edit on each product.

 - Since we're going to decrease the prices by 10%, make sure that the Price and Decrease by percent options are selected:

 2. Set the Decrease Percentage field to 10%.

 3. To make the prices look nicer (for example, 9.95 instead of 9.83), check Round to nearest.

 As you modify these values, you will see a live preview of the edit below on the page.

-4. Once you're satisfied with the results, click on Run Edit, and the app will modify the products for you.
+4. Once satisfied with the results, select Run Edit, and the app will modify the products for you.